Financials and budgeting

 The tools and equipment needed for construction projects.
 This can include anything from cranes to jackhammers.

-How to calculate overhead in construction
+How do you calculate overhead costs in construction?

-Step 1: Pinpoint all indirect overhead costs related to your business.
+Pinpoint all indirect overhead costs related to your business.
 Examples of these expenses include office space, administrative costs, insurance, vehicles, advertising and employee salaries.

-Step 2: Calculate all direct costs for the specific project.
+Calculate all direct costs for the specific project.
 You’ll figure this out by estimating your job, including material and labor costs.

 Example of calculating construction overhead costs: